 The Company may request a trading halt from ASX to prevent trading in its securities if the market appears to be uninformed.
-All personnel are under written confidentiality obligations to the Company, designed to prevent, amongst other things, the premature disclosure of information.
 The Executive Chairman and, where the Executive Chairman is not available, the Company Secretary/Executive Director (in consultation with the Board where appropriate), are authorised to determine whether to seek a trading halt.